 The National Convention of the Party shall be held once in four (4) years at a date, venue and time to be recommended by the National Working Committee and approved by the National Executive Committee subject to the giving of the requisite statutory notice to the Independent National Electoral Commission and at least fourteen (14) days written notice to all eligible members.

-A Special National Convention may be convened at any time provided at least seven (7) days notice of the meeting is given to all eligible members.
+A Special National Convention may be convened at any time provided at least seven (7) days’ notice of the meeting is given to all eligible members.

 The quorum for the meetings of the National Convention shall be one third (1/3) of its members.